tuan2090/libtape/README.md

 # libtape

-`libtape` is a lightweight C library for working with **tape-style data streams and sequential storage utilities**.\
+`libtape` is a lightweight C library for working with **tape-style data streams and sequential storage utilities**.
-It provides a simple API for reading, writing, and managing sequential data structures that behave similarly to tape devices.

 --------------------------------------------